 In all, STX sticks are counted among high-performing stick which allow players to accurate throw the ball, effectively snag catches and make precise passes during the game.
 Interestingly, the company has a long history of creating premium hockey sticks and used this experience when launching its line-up of premium lacrosse sticks.

 Today, lacrosse sticks are equally popular in men’s lacrosse games as well as women’s lacrosse games.
-Although these sticks carry a rather steep price tag, STX sticks are known to last a long time and are constructed from sturdy materials.
+STX sticks are known to last a long time and are constructed from sturdy materials.
 So you get good value for the money you spend when buying an STX stick.

 StringKing is another top manufacturer when it comes to lacrosse sticks.
-The company enjoys a unique position in the lacrosse market because it offers ultra-premium lacrosse sticks as well as entry-level complete sticks with incredibly competitive price tags.
+The company enjoys a unique position in the lacrosse market because it offers ultra-premium lacrosse sticks as well as entry-level complete sticks.
 This enables StringKing to cater to the whole lacrosse market and to players at all levels.